-On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2019-2020 school year.
-We are eager to greet your child and provide him/her with the knowledge and skills needed to thrive in our increasingly globalized society.
+On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2020-2021 school year.
+As we continue responding to the COVID-19 pandemic, we understand the critical role of schooling in providing students and families with a sense of routine and comfort.
+We remain eager to greet your child and provide him/her with the knowledge and skills needed to thrive in our increasingly globalized society.
 Students can expect to receive a world-class education in an "A"- rated school system that celebrates their uniqueness while fostering curiosity and creativity within a safe and secure learning environment.